Valentin-Bio/CEI_project/content/home/slider.md

 ---
 widget: slider  # Use the Slider widget as this page section
 weight: 10  # Position of this section on the page
-active: false  # Publish this section?
+active: true  # Publish this section?
 headless: true  # This file represents a page section.

 design: